Abishaieugene/springboot_api_db_connection/README.md

 The dependencies required for this project include:

-Spring Web
+Spring Web,

-Spring Data JPA
+Spring Data JPA,

-MySQL Driver
+MySQL Driver,

-Lombok
+Lombok,

-Spring Boot DevTools
+Spring Boot DevTools.

 Additionally, the tools and environments I used to complete this project are:

-Spring Workspace
+Spring Workspace,

-Postman
+Postman,

-MySQL Database
+MySQL Database.

 This project has greatly enhanced my understanding of full-stack development, particularly in terms of API integration and database management.